plusnew/core/README.md

 ### Async
 The Async-Component is used for displaying asynchronous content.
-Give it a promise, and it will show the loading content, until the promise got resolved.
+Return as a promise, and it will show the loading content, until the promise got resolved.

 For example you can implement that a dom element gets created after a period of time, or you can lazyload another module and display it when it got loaded.
 The given Promise should get resolved with an JSX-Element you want to show.